shubhakhadgi/spotify-portfolio/README.md

-# master-checklist
+# spotify-portfolio
-A website to keep work processes in check for ensure team cooperation.
+A personal portfolio website inspired by Spotify's design.